 Science in the Mountains

-This free series is held at the Mount Washington Observatory Weather Discovery Center in North Conway.
-All programs begin at 7pm unless otherwise indicated, and we encourage you to arrive early to claim your seat.
+All programs begin at 7pm unless otherwise indicated, and we encourage you to connect early and come with questions!